hodan121/gitShare/README.md

-# gitShare
+# learning Python

- training project
-Репозиторий предназначен для изучения Python
+2019

+A repository created to work with training Python projects

+Pet-projects will be posted here